Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: Effects of inflationary and post-inflationary dynamics on the evolution of the super-Hubble perturbations

-With these motivations in mind, in this paper, we investigate the problem of the more conventional reheating scenario~\cite{rh,dimarco-2007,cerioni-2008}, and its effects on the evolution of the curvature perturbations in tachyonic inflationary models (for the original discussions on the tachyon, see Refs.~\cite{tachyon,sen-2002}; for efforts on treating the tachyon as an inflaton, see, for instance, Refs.~\cite{sami-2002,steer-2004,prava-2005}; for discussions on reheating in such inflationary models, see Refs.~\cite{campuzano-2005-2006,cardenas-2006}).
-We shall consider two types of potentials to describe the tachyon and construct scenarios of transition from inflation to radiation domination for the following three possible cases of the decay rate $\Gamma$ of the tachyon into radiation: (i)~a constant, (ii)~dependent on the tachyon, and (iii)~explicitly dependent on time.
+With these motivations in mind, in this paper, we investigate the problem of the more conventional (perturbative) reheating scenario~\cite{rh,dimarco-2007,cerioni-2008}, and its effects on the evolution of the curvature perturbations in tachyonic inflationary models (for the original discussions on the tachyon, see Refs.~\cite{tachyon,sen-2002}; for efforts on treating the tachyon as an inflaton, see, for instance, Refs.~\cite{sami-2002,steer-2004,prava-2005}; for discussions on reheating in such inflationary models, see Refs.~\cite{campuzano-2005-2006,cardenas-2006}).
+We shall consider two types of potentials to describe the tachyon and construct scenarios of transition from inflation to radiation domination for the following two possible cases of the decay rate $\Gamma$ of the tachyon into radiation: (i)~a constant, and (ii)~dependent on the tachyon.
 We solve the coupled equations for the system numerically and study the evolution of the perturbations from the sub-Hubble to the super-Hubble scales.
 Importantly, we shall consider the effects of the transition from inflation to the radiation dominated epoch on the evolution of the large scale (i.e. those that correspond to cosmological scales today) curvature and non-adiabatic pressure (i.e. the intrinsic entropy as well as the relative entropy or the isocurvature) perturbations.
 We shall evaluate the spectrum of curvature perturbations at the end of inflation as well as at the early stages of the radiation dominated epoch.
-As we shall illustrate, reheating affects the amplitude of the curvature perturbations {\it only}\/ when the decay rate of the tachyon into radiation is explicitly time dependent.
-We shall also show that it is the growth of the isocurvature perturbation (i.e. the relative non-adiabatic pressure perturbation between the tachyon and radiation) that induces the change in the amplitude of the curvature perturbations during the transition.
-Our results confirm similar conclusions that have been arrived at earlier in the literature based on the study of the evolution of the perturbations in the super-Hubble limit~\cite{matarrese-2003}.
+As we shall illustrate, reheating does not affect the amplitude of the curvature perturbations in any of these cases.
+We shall also show that, before the transition to the radiation dominated epoch, the relative non-adiabatic pressure perturbation between the tachyon and radiation decays in a fashion very similar to that of the intrinsic entropy perturbation associated with the tachyon.
+Moreover, we demonstrate that, after the transition, the relative non-adiabatic pressure perturbation dies down extremely rapidly during the early stages of the radiation dominated epoch.
+It is these behavior which ensure that the amplitude of the curvature perturbations remains unaffected during reheating.
+Our results corroborate similar conclusions that have been arrived at earlier in the literature based on the study of the evolution of the perturbations in the super-Hubble limit~\cite{matarrese-2003}.
 We shall also discuss similar effects in the case of the canonical scalar field.